krowve/evgabstonk/tampermonkey/README.md

 open a new window to the place order page.
 If the POST command was succesful the place order page will load.

-# "Priming" a cart

-1. Put any item in your cart

-2. Navigate to checkout, make sure you pick UPS ground.
-Enter in CC info, click submit, but stop at place order page

-3. Remove item from cart.

-4. Your cart is now "primed" for 30 minutes.
-If you cart you can go straight to the place order page without visiting the checkout shipping page.